harry2258/BannerReplacerPlugin/README.md

 - Auto reload on banner change. `watchGachaConfig` should be doing this but is not.
 - Sends a message to all online players when the banner is swapped.
 - Updates the "Time Remaining" on the wish to what is set in config.
 - Resumes on the last banner, not perfect as it goes by the file number and not the game.
-(Delete the `state.json` file within the `/Plugin/ReplaceBannerJSON` folder to start from begining)
+(Delete the `state.json` file within the `/Plugin/ReplaceBannerJSON` folder to start from beginning)

-## TODO
-- Make it so you can toggle to send a message or not in `config.json`.
-- Also make the message customizable if the message is toggled.

 ## Installation